-Beyond the traditional moneyline, puck line and over/under total wagers offered on every NHL games, the vast majority of sportsbooks now offer a 60-minute three-way wager on the outcome on the scoreboard at the conclusion of regulation time in a NHL game.
+Beyond the traditional moneyline, puck line, and over/under total wagers offered on every NHL game, the vast majority of sportsbooks now offer a 60-minute three-way wager on the outcome on the scoreboard at the conclusion of regulation time in an NHL game.

 But thanks to three-way 60-minute wagering, you no longer have to play by those rules.
 And thanks to double chance wagering, you can keep two-thirds of your options in play right until the end of regulation time.

-For argument’s sake, let’s suppose that the sportsbook over at BetStars is offering the following line on a game between the Minnesota Wild and Nashville Predators.
-The Wild are listed at -145, the Predators are +165 and the draw option is set at +115.
+An example of a double chance hockey bet was seen in a recent meaning between the Minnesota Wild and Nashville Predators.
+The Wild are listed at -145, the Predators are +165, and the draw option is set at +115.

 With double chance wagering, it keeps more than one option open, and isn’t it always good to have more options at your disposal?